 The present government needs to understand that if/when they are replaced, that all of what they have put in place will be repealed, and we will remember who sought to dismantle our democracy.
 Their political futures will look dim.
 Judith Collins is desperately trying to rescue the National Party by attempting to make amends for their past sins by roasting Labour about the intent of He Puapua.
 No doubt an astute Attorney-General in a new government will find some avenue for any breaches of our constitution to be addressed, or if they are unable to find an existing law then new legislation can be written.

-The woke followers of those issues are most likely the voters who keep Jacinda Ardern’s government in power.
+of those issues are most likely the voters who keep Jacinda Ardern’s government

 They need to re-assess the priorities.
 Ask yourselves whether Feminism will have significance in a Maori dominated feudal society.
 I think not.
 Feminists will have to sit in the back row.

-If racial tension results in violence, the cost to the country and all citizens is too terrible to contemplate.
+results in violence, the cost to the country and all citizens is too terrible

 The advance of the Ardern Government agenda must be stopped at all costs, and those politicians responsible for it must be banished from the New Zealand political environment.